“Immensely hard-working, is tireless, resourceful, well-prepared at all times and a delight to work with.”

 Y P Seaton & Associates v Housing Association of Jamaica

 Advising Jamaican company in connection with claims on final account agreements and summary judgment application.
+Claims for time and money.

 Advising UK Health Trust on potential claims arising in connection with alleged breaches of PFI agreement.